Minnesota mayor blasts police tactics to control protesters

 WARNING: Video below contains graphic content.

-Despite pleas from elected leaders for police restraint, law enforcement on Friday night took aggressive action against protesters for another night.
-Several hundred demonstrators marched near the police department but the crowds dissipated shortly after 10 p.m. when officers quickly advanced.
-Flash bangs and sponge grenades were fired into the crowd, and officers pepper sprayed several protesters who neared a group of officers.
-Protesters scrambled through yards and over backyard fences to evade a perimeter they had set up for a block around the police department.
+On Friday night, officers fired irritants into a crowd of several hundred after part of an outer fence was opened.
+Demonstrators dissipated shortly after 10 p.m. when officers quickly advanced.
+Flash bangs and sponge grenades were fired into the crowd, and several protesters who neared a group of officers were pepper sprayed.
+Some demonstrators scrambled through yards and over backyard fences to evade a perimeter authorities set up for a block around the police department.

-Several water bottles had been hurled over the fence towards law enforcement officers.

-People who live in the area say many of their neighbors are staying in hotels or with relatives to avoid the noise as well as the tear gas that seeps into their homes.
+People who live in the area have said many neighbors are staying in hotels or with relatives to avoid the noise as well as the tear gas that seeps into their homes.

 “We can’t just have our window open any more without thinking about if there’s going to be some gas coming in,” said 16-year-old Xzavion Martin, adding that rubber bullets and other projectiles have landed on his apartment’s second-story balcony.
 “There’s kids in this building that are really scared to come back.”